 The worst types of comments are generic in flavour.
 Comments such as, “Great post, mate!” or “I love your website” are not what you should be writing.
 If the comment can be used on any website, then you should not use it.
 Instead, write a comment for that specific blog post.

 A better comment would demonstrate that you have read the post and have a tidbit of information or an opinion to offer to add to the discussion.
-This type of comment not only engages the writer of the post but may even engage other readers.
+This type of comment not only engages the post’s writer but may even engage other readers.
 Start by using proper English grammar.
 After all, you are not texting someone on your phone or chatting.
 Capitalize the first letter and use punctuation.
-Then make a comment that adds value to the post.
+Then, make a comment that adds value to the post.

 Some suggestions of valuable comments to include: